► VW Golf GTI TCR review

 The same super-comfortable sports seats as the regular GTI, with new alcantara and cloth upholstery trimmed in a jazzier type of tartan.

-The steering wheel has a motorsport-style red 12 o’clock marker (trimmed in very un-motorsport-like leather).
+The steering wheel has a motorsport-style red 12 o’clock marker (trimmed in very un-motorsport-like leather). but that’s about it really, save for some Alcantara on the door cards and gearlever gaiter.
 Otherwise it’s relaxing, ergonomically sound GTI business as usual.